jon-hanson/ScalaPT/readme.md

 Smallpt (and therefore ScalaPT) solves the [Rendering Equation](https://en.wikipedia.org/wiki/Rendering_equation) using a [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) approach, whereby multiple light paths are fired per pixel and averaged over.
-Each path is traced through the scene as it bounces off various surfaces.
+Each path is traced backwards through the scene as it bounces off various surfaces.
 The incoming ray for each bounce is chosen at random, governed by the [bidirectional distribution functions](https://en.wikipedia.org/wiki/Bidirectional_scattering_distribution_function) for the material of the surface in question.